 The FADEC CHANNEL FAIL annunciator circuit is designed to notify the pilot that a FADEC/ECU channel has failed and that control was automatically swapped to the other channel.
-Refer to the FADEC CHANNEL FAIL annunciator circuit simplified schematic (Figure 96-68).The FADEC CH FAIL annunciator comes on when either of the FADEC/ECU channels transmits ARINC 429 data bus word label 270 bit 19 set to switch discrete ground on the Gas Producer Indicator (1M5).
-This complete the ground required at input (K) of the amber FADEC CH FAIL annunciator to cause the annunciator to come on.
-This annunciator can be dimmed
+Refer to the FADEC CHANNEL FAIL annunciator circuit simplified schematic (Figure 96-68).
+The FADEC CH FAIL annunciator comes on when either of the FADEC/ECU channels transmits ARINC 429 data bus word label 270 bit 19 set to switch discrete ground on the Gas Producer Indicator (1M5).
+This completes the ground required at input (K) of the amber FADEC CH FAIL annunciator and causes the annunciator to come on.
+This annunciator can be dimmed.

-Parallel to the ARINC 429 signal, when FADEC/ECU channel are both healthy, pin 15 of 4962-P1 and 4962-P4 are held to ground, keeping FADEC relays 4962-K3 and 4962-K4 activated.
-During one channel failed, relay of failed channel will return to it's relax configuration, providing ground to closed contact of 4962-K3 through 4962-K4 and providing completing ground to activate the FADEC CH FAIL caution light.
+Parallel to the ARINC 429 signal, when FADEC/ECU channels are both healthy, pin 15 of 4962-P1 and 4962-P4 are held to ground, keeping FADEC relays 4962-K3 and 4962-K4 activated.
+When one channel fails, the relay of the failed channel will return to it's relaxed configuration, providing ground to closed contact of 4962-K3 through 4962-K4 and completing the ground to activate the FADEC CH FAIL caution light.